 |$0.55 per kWh|

-To hit 1000 charging points this year, with 250 being fast chargers.
+A total of 1,000 charging points this year, with 250 fast chargers.

 |Prices are calculated by kilowatt hour (kWh) and are adjusted periodically based on prevailing electricity costs. |